iifl-logo

 ADEQUACY OF INTERNAL CONTROLS

-Company on time and to is the figure out the weaknesses persisting in the system and increasing suggest remedial measure for the same.
+Your Company has a proper and adequate system of internal controls to ensure that all assets are safeguarded and protected against loss from unauthorised use or disposition and that transaction are authorised, recorded and reported correctly.
+The Company has an extensive system of internal control which ensures optimal utilisation and protection of resources, its security, accurate reporting of financial transactions and compliances of applicable laws and regulations as also internal policies and procedures.
+Your Company has in place, an adequate internal control and internal audit system managed by qualified and experienced people.
+Main objective of the system is to safeguard the Companys assets against loss through unauthorised use and pilferage, to ensure that all transactions are authorised, recorded and reported correctly and timely, to ensure various compliances under statutory regulations and corporate policies are made on time and to figure out the weaknesses persisting in the system and suggest remedial measure for the same.
 The Company has continued its efforts to align all its processes and controls with best practices in these areas.
-Based on the framework of internal financial controls and compliance systems established and maintained by the Company, work performed by the internal, statutory and secretarial auditors including audit of internal financial controls over financial reporting by the statutory auditors and the reviews performed by management and the relevant board committees, including the audit committee, the board is of the opinion that the Companys internal financial controls were adequate and effective during FY 2022-23.
+Based on the framework of internal financial controls and compliance systems established and maintained by the Company, work performed by the internal, statutory and secretarial auditors including audit of internal financial controls over financial reporting by the statutory auditors and the reviews performed by management and the relevant board committees, including the audit committee, the board is of the opinion that the Companys internal financial controls were adequate and effective during FY 2024-25.

 MATERIAL DEVELOPMENTS IN HUMAN RESOURCES

 Your Company continues to lay great stress on its most valuable resource - people.
 Continuous training, both on the job and in an academic setting, is a critical input to ensure that employees at all levels are fully equipped to deliver a wide variety of products and services to the rapidly growing customer base of your Company.
 It is our endeavour to create an environment where people can use all of their capabilities in support of the business.
 Therefore, your Company encourages its employees to balance their work and personal responsibilities.
 The Company is actively working on developing a culture driven by the collective spirit of experience and companywide ownership.
-Assignment, empowerment and accountability will be the cornerstone of the people lead processes.
+Assignment, empowerment and accountability will be the cornerstone of the people-led processes.

 CAUTIONARY STATEMENT

 Management discussion and analysis report contains statements which are forward looking based on assumptions.
 Actual results may differ from those expressed or implied due to risk and uncertainties which have been detailed in this report.
-Several factors as listed in this report could make significant difference to the Companys operations. are requested to make their own independent judgments and seek professional advice before taking any investment decisions.
+Several factors as listed in this report could make significant difference to the Companys operations.
+Investors, therefore, are requested to make their own independent judgments and seek professional advice before taking any investment decisions.

-Knowledge Centerplus
+Knowledge Center

 Logo